Shopify/themekit/docs/configuration/index.md

 | Attribute    | Description
 |:-------------|:---------------------
+| config       | A customer path to your config file.
+This defaults to the current path that the command is run in.
 | store        | Your store's Shopify domain with the `.myshopify.com` postfix.
 Please see the [setup docs]({{ '/#get-api-access' | prepend: site.baseurl }}) on how to get this value.
 | password     | Your API password.
 Please see the [setup docs]({{ '/#get-api-access' | prepend: site.baseurl }}) on how to get this value.
 | theme_id     | The theme that you want the command to take effect on.
 If you want to make changes to the current live theme you may set this value to `'live'`.
 Please see the [setup docs]({{ '/#get-api-access' | prepend: site.baseurl }}) on how to get this value.